Gatwick Express: Express service

 In May 1984, the non-stop Gatwick Express service began, using Class 73s with Mark 2 carriages.
-Later, the duties we taken over by Class 488 and Class 489.
+Later, the duties were taken over by Class 488 and Class 489.
 A 30-minute journey time was advertised, although some journeys would take nearer 35 minutes, especially during peak hours.

 Privatisation

 Gatwick Express was the first portion of British Rail's InterCity sector to be converted into a separate train operating unit, ready for franchising as a private business with the assets transferred to Gatwick Express Limited in March 1994.
 The Gatwick Express franchise was awarded by the Director of Passenger Rail Franchising to National Express with the franchise starting on 28 April 1996.

 Operated by Southern

-In April 2007 the Department for Transport announced that the Gatwick Express franchise was to be incorporated into the South Central franchise and the services transferred to Southern on 22 June 2008.
+In April 2007, the Department for Transport announced that the Gatwick Express franchise was to be incorporated into the South Central franchise and the services transferred to Southern on 22 June 2008.
+This reorganisation was part of a plan to use Gatwick Express services to provide extra capacity on the Brighton Main Line south of Gatwick Airport.

-On 20 August 2008 the Department for Transport announced that Abellio, Govia, National Express and Stagecoach had been shortlisted to bid for the new South Central franchise.
-On 9 June 2009 the Department for Transport announced that Govia had retained the franchise, beginning on 20 September 2009.
+On 20 August 2008, the Department for Transport announced that Abellio, Govia, National Express and Stagecoach had been shortlisted to bid for the new South Central franchise.
+On 9 June 2009, the Department for Transport announced that Govia had retained the franchise, beginning on 20 September 2009.